 As in many other households across Britain, the evening is spent relaxing, playing games and watching TV.

-On Boxing Day, Prince Philip organises a Pippa is apparently invited.
+On Boxing Day, Prince Philip organises a pheasant shoot, and for the first time, Kate's sister Pippa is apparently invited.

 The event is usually restricted to members of the royal family, but it's thought Pippa has been asked along to help her sister feel more at home during her first Christmas away from her family.